 Numbers for the Napkin

-2. Calculate the Monthly Expenses: These include property taxes, insurance, property management fee (if applicable), mortgage or financing (if applicable), homeowner’s association fee (HOA) (if applicable), vacancy and repairs.
+- Calculate the Monthly Expenses: These include property taxes, insurance, a property management fee (if applicable), mortgage or financing (if applicable), homeowner’s association (HOA) fee (if applicable), vacancy and repairs.
 Don’t forget vacancy and repairs!
 They are a real part of any property investment and they can drastically affect the cash flow.
 Yet so many people don’t think to include them in the expenses.
 You’ll just use estimates for those since you won’t have actual numbers.

 - Insurance– Get a quote from an insurance provider.

 - Property Management Fee– Usually around 10% of the monthly rent, but you can confirm with the property management company you plan to use.

 - Mortgage– Use an online mortgage calculator to calculate the monthly payment.
 Confirm with your lender what your down payment and interest on the loan will be to ensure you are using accurate numbers for your calculations.

-- Repairs– Again an estimate but should not be left out.
-Just like with vacancy, I err on the side of conservative.
+- Repairs– Just like with vacancy, I err on the side of conservative.
 If a house is a turnkey property or recently rehabbed and gets a good report from the inspector, I use 5% of the monthly rent.
 If the property is not in top shape, conservative could mean closer to 25%.
 Use your judgment on deciding what % to use for your estimate, but don’t overestimate the quality of your property and estimate too low.

-Net Annual Income / Purchase Price = Cap Rate
+Cap Rate = Net Annual Income (no mortgage) / Purchase Price

-- Cash-on-Cash Return- This number is how much return you are getting on the money you invest.
+Cash-on-Cash Return- This number is how much return you are getting on the money you invest.
 If you pay all cash for a property, this number will be the same as the Cap Rate.
-If you are financing, this number is the most accurate way to see the actual return you are getting on your cash-in and the leverage.
-Here is the equation, and remember to include the mortgage payment since this one is totally focused on financing:
+If you’re financing, this number is the most accurate way to see the actual return you are getting on your cash.

-Net Annual Income / Total Cash Invested = Cash-on-Cash Return
+Cash-on-Cash Return = Net Annual Income (with mortgage) / Total Cash Invested

 Practice Problem, on an Actual Napkin

 Apply these steps to an actual property?
 On a real napkin?
 You got it.
 Even more fun, I’m going to use a property that I bought for myself in Atlanta (it was years ago!
 Don’t expect to see these numbers on properties today…).